Snownot/deviceservice/README.md

 ** Build and run**

 1. Build the project: mvn clean package (a jar file is formed in the /target folder)
-2. Starting the jar: java-jar deviceservice-1.0-SNAPSHOT.jar
+2. Starting the jar: java -jar deviceservice-1.0-SNAPSHOT.jar

 ** Environment variables**